Payment Failure Troubleshooting

 You can view uncompleted transactions in your Transaction Status report on your Square Dashboard.
 This includes declined and cancelled transactions.

-The information below outlines several reasons a payment may not complete.
+The information below outlines several reasons a payment may not complete:

 If a customer’s card fails to authorise, you’ll receive one of the following messages:

-- ‘Declined.
+“Declined.
 Card has expired.
-Please use a different card.’
+Please use a different card.”

-- ‘Declined.
-Please use a different card.’
+“Declined.
+Please use a different card.”

-- ‘Declined.
-Please have cardholder call issuer before retrying transaction.’
+“Declined.
+Please have cardholder call issuer before retrying transaction.”

-- ‘Declined.
-Please verify the card number, expiration date and CVV.’
+“Declined.
+Please verify the card number, expiration date and CVV.”

 We are not informed of the exact reason a card is declined.
-If your customer has confirmed the card is valid and the transaction still results in a decline, they will need to contact their card-issuing bank for more details.
+If your customer has confirmed the card is valid and the transaction still results in a decline, they will need to contact their card-issuing bank for more information.

-For manually entered transactions, be sure the information entered matches that of the payment card.
+For manually entered transactions, be sure the information entered matches the payment card.
 If the numbers turn red, the card number is invalid.
 If the transaction is successful, it will appear as a completed transaction within a few minutes.
-You can confirm a transaction was successful by checking your Transactions within the app or your payment history within the Square Dashboard.
+You can confirm a transaction was successful by checking your Transactions within the Square app or your payment history within the Square Dashboard.
 If a transaction is not completed, it will appear in your Transaction Status report.

-Keep in mind that declined cards may result in pending charges on your customer’s bank statement, which should disappear in a few business days.
+Declined cards may result in pending charges on your customer’s bank statement, which should disappear in a few business days.

-Credit Card Numbers Are Turning Red
+Card Numbers Are Turning Red

-If you accidentally charge an incorrect amount, you can cancel the payment by tapping the ‘x’ in the top-left corner of the PIN entry or signature screen.
+If you accidentally charge an incorrect amount, you can cancel the payment by tapping the “X” in the top-left corner of the PIN entry or signature screen.
 If you have Passcode Access enabled on an iOS device, you can also require a passcode to cancel transactions.